 What is an Observable in Angular

-Observable stream or simple Observable emits the value from the stream asynchronously.
+An observable stream or simple Observable emits the value from the stream asynchronously.
 It emits the complete signals when the stream completes or an error signal if the stream errors out.

 Observables are declarative.
 You define an observable function just like any other variable.
 The observable starts to emit values only when someone subscribes to it.

-Who are observers (subscribers)
+Who are the observers (subscribers)

 The observers communicate with the Observable using callbacks